 Effect of temperature on adsorption of gases on solid

 - Adsorption of gases on solid is always exothermic.

-- Physical adsorption follows the Lechatlier Principle, the amount of gas adsorbed decrease with the increase of temperature.
+- Physical adsorption follows the Lechatlier Principle, the amount of gas adsorbed decreases with the increase of temperature.

 - Chemisorption increases with an increase in temperature.
 It reaches the maximum and then decreases.

 - The curve obtained by plotting fraction of gas adsorbed and temperature at constant pressure is adsorption isobars.